megumi-mori/SimplyFire-beta/docs/source/plugin_gui/mini_analysis.rst

 **control-panel**.

 The size and color of the following markers can be changed.
+Size should be an integer.
+Color should be a hex code or a color name accepted by ``matplotlib``.
+See the `matplotlib documentation <https://matplotlib.org/stable/gallery/color/named_colors.html>`_ for more details on supported color names.

 Peak
   Marks the data point in the mini with the maximum amplitude as a dot.